Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta Wetland Rapid Evaluation Tool – Actual (ABWRET-A)

 ABWRET-A is a standardized method for assessing the function of wetlands using onsite observations and offsite spatial data.
-The relative value determined by ABWRET-A is used to inform decisions to avoid high-value wetlands and determines the replacement ratios and costs for wetland replacement where avoidance is not possible.
-ABWRET-A results must be obtained from AEP and attached with a WAIR as part of the Policy's requirements.
+The relative value determined by ABWRET-A is used to determine the replacement ratios and costs for wetland replacement where avoidance is not possible.
+ABWRET-A results must be obtained from AEP and attached with a WAIR.

 ABWRET-A is calibrated for 2 broad regions in Alberta: the Parkland-Grassland Natural Regions and the Boreal-Foothills Natural Regions.
 The appropriate guide and form is determined by the natural region in which the wetland(s) is located.
 If the project is on the border of two natural regions, the Boreal-Foothills tool should be used if the majority of wetlands are peatlands and the Parkland-Grassland tool should be used if the majority of wetlands are mineral wetlands.
 The assessment must be completed during the growing season.